Gastropoda: Habitat

+Gastropods are found in a wide range of aquatic and terrestrial habitats, from deep ocean trenches to deserts.

 Some of the more familiar and better-known gastropods are terrestrial gastropods (the land snails and slugs).
 Some live in fresh water, but most named species of gastropods live in a marine environment.

 Gastropods have a worldwide distribution, from the near Arctic and Antarctic zones to the tropics.
 They have become adapted to almost every kind of existence on earth, having colonized nearly every available medium.

 In habitats where not enough calcium carbonate is available to build a really solid shell, such as on some acidic soils on land, various species of slugs occur, and also some snails with thin, translucent shells, mostly or entirely composed of the protein conchiolin.

 Snails such as Sphincterochila boissieri and Xerocrassa seetzeni have adapted to desert conditions.
-Other snails have adapted to an existence in ditches, near deepwater hydrothermal vents, the pounding surf of rocky shores, caves, and many other diverse areas.
+Other snails have adapted to an existence in ditches, near deepwater hydrothermal vents, in oceanic trenches 10,000 meters (6 miles) below the surface, the pounding surf of rocky shores, caves, and many other diverse areas.

 Gastropods can be accidentally transferred from one habitat to another by other animals, e.g. by birds.

 Anatomy

 Snails are distinguished by an anatomical process known as torsion, where the visceral mass of the animal rotates 180° to one side during development, such that the anus is situated more or less above the head.
 This process is unrelated to the coiling of the shell, which is a separate phenomenon.
 Torsion is present in all gastropods, but the opisthobranch gastropods are secondarily untorted to various degrees.

 Torsion occurs in two stages.
-The first, mechanistic stage, is muscular, and the second is mutagenetic.
-The effects of torsion are primarily physiological; the organism develops an asymmetrical growth, with the majority occurring on the left side.
-This leads to the loss of right-paired appendages (e.g., ctenidia (comb-like respiratory apparatus), gonads, nephridia, etc.).
+The first, mechanistic stage is muscular, and the second is mutagenetic.
+The effects of torsion are primarily physiological.
+The organism develops by asymmetrical growth, with the majority of growth occurring on the left side.
+This leads to the loss of right-side anatomy that in most bilaterians is a duplicate of the left side anatomy.
+The essential feature of this asymmetry is that the anus generally lies to one side of the median plane.
+The gill-combs, the olfactory organs, the foot slime-gland, nephridia, and the auricle of the heart are single or at least are more developed on one side of the body than the other.
+Furthermore, there is only one genital orifice, which lies on the same side of the body as the anus.
 Furthermore, the anus becomes redirected to the same space as the head.
 This is speculated to have some evolutionary function, as prior to torsion, when retracting into the shell, first the posterior end would get pulled in, and then the anterior.
 Now, the front can be retracted more easily, perhaps suggesting a defensive purpose.

-However, this "rotation hypothesis" is being challenged by the "asymmetry hypothesis" in which the gastropod mantle cavity originated from one side only of a bilateral set of mantle cavities.

-Gastropods typically have a well-defined head with two or four sensory tentacles with eyes, and a ventral foot, which gives them their name (Greek gaster, stomach, and pous, foot).
+Gastropods typically have a well-defined head with two or four sensory tentacles with eyes, and a ventral foot.
 The foremost division of the foot is called the propodium.
 Its function is to push away sediment as the snail crawls.
 The larval shell of a gastropod is called a protoconch.